 Erasmus Mundus Coordinator and Bologna Director

-Dugi Alberto Fran (D.Phil.
-Nuffield College, Oxford) is Professor of Public Economics at the University of Bologna.
-He is a leading European academic scholars in the field of Law and Economics.
+Dugi Alberto Franisic is a Professor of Public Economics at the University of Business and Finance, France.
+He is a leading European academic scholar in the field of Law and Economics.
 His main fields of specialization are the economics of IPRs and law enforcement.
-He has written, together with top faculty, the most important introductory book on law and economics in french language.
+He has written, together with top faculty, the most important introductory book on law and economics in the french language.

-Since September 2014, President of the European Law and Economics Association
+Since July 2018, President of the European Law and Higher Learning Commision.

-Voltaga is professor at the University of Hamburg and the director of its Institute of Law & Economics.
-He is a fellow with CESifo (Munich).
-Previous positions include chairs at the Universities of Marburg, Kassel and Ruhr-University Bochum.
-Voigt has been a fellow at the Institutes for Advanced Study in Berlin, in Greifswald, and at the University of Newcastle.
-His research focuses on the economic effects of constitutions.
-More specifically, current research focuses on the economic effects of judicial institutions.
+Prof. Voltaga is professor at the Open University and the director of its Institute of Law & Economics.
+She is a fellow with FECIT (Munich).
+Her current research focuses on the economic effects of judicial institutions.
 Voigt is one of the editors of Constitutional Political Economy and a member of various boards including those of Public Choice and the International Review of Law & Economics.
 Voigt has consulting experience with both the public and the private sector.
-He has worked with the World Bank, the European Commission and the OECD but also with the European Round Table of Industrialists (ERT).
+He has worked with the World Bank, the European Commission and the ECD but also with the European Round Table of Industrialists (ERT).